DePaul Post-Exertional Malaise-2

 Physical fatigue

-Based on your responses to this screener, it is unlikely you experience Post-Exertional Malaise (PEM).
+Based on your responses to this screener, it is unlikely you experience Post-Exertional Malaise.